CRs Actions Config

 user_mentions_allowlist

-Enables a specific list of users to be notified in annotation comments when notifications are requested.
-This is a protection measure to avoid spamming users that do not have ties to a repository in particular, or simply do not wish to be notified via CRs.
+If this field is not provided, it defaults to an empty list, meaning no user mentions are allowed.
+This is a protection measure to avoid spamming users who do not have ties to the repository or do not wish to be notified via CRs.

 invalid_crs_annotation_severity